Market-Unity/marketunity/README.md

 ## Development

 ### Best Buy API
-   Get Best Buy API key here: https://developer.bestbuy.com/
+   Get Best Buy API key [here.](https://developer.bestbuy.com/)

-   Test the Best Buy query here: https://bestbuyapis.github.io/bby-query-builder/#/productSearch
+   Test the Best Buy query [here.](https://bestbuyapis.github.io/bby-query-builder/#/productSearch)

 ### eBay API
-Register for an eBay developer account and request an API key here: https://developer.ebay.com/DevZone/account/
+Register for an eBay developer account and request an API key [here.](https://developer.ebay.com/DevZone/account/)

 For eBay, be sure to request a PRODUCTION API key.
 Sandbox will not work.
 The key needed is the App ID.

-Using the eBay npm package is the easiest way to make calls to the eBay API and receive JSON data refer to this page for more information: https://www.npmjs.com/package/ebay
+Using the eBay npm package is the easiest way to make calls to the eBay API and receive JSON data refer to [this page for more information.](https://www.npmjs.com/package/ebay)

 ### Save API Keys in separate file
    A file named "apiKeys.js" with the following schema should be added to the "server/searchHelpers/" directory.